 1.The GeneratePress theme: bingo!
 The test result shows that GP is a successful theme!
 The loading time is fast (264ms) and the number of database requests is rather limited (only 17).
 This very satisfactory score earned.

 2. The Astra theme: this theme was the surprise of this test.
 In the free version, this theme is also very effective.
-It comes in the second position with a loading time of 286ms and only 13 requests in the database.
+It comes in second with a loading time of 286 ms and only 13 requests in the database.

 4. The Schema theme: I suspected that this theme would have a very low score since it is almost blank and yet it comes in 4th position in this test.
 I got surprised actually, I use this theme in my other blog and it is one of the fastest loading, ultra-SEO friendly WordPress theme from Mythemeshop